Global Voices - Writers' Guidelines | Institute for War and Peace Reporting

 - When there is a legal case, state the court it is before and the schedule for next stages expected.

 - When anyone is mentioned, give their full first and last name, and proper accurate title.

 - Avoid over-long quotations or excerpts from speeches.
 Explain what is being said, and select the most telling part of what is said for quotation.

 - Make all efforts to get sources on the record.
 You are giving voice to their concerns, and to make them really count, they should have a name attached to them.
 Where sources demand to be anonymous, provide as much specific detail as reasonable to identify where the quotation is coming from, without breaching any agreement with your source.
 Don't say a "government official", if you can say, a "junior minister in the interior ministry".
-Please try to avoid the ubiquitous "western official" - is it the ambassador or an embassy intern, is he American or French?
+Please try to avoid the ubiquitous "Western official" - is it the ambassador or an embassy intern, is she American or French?

 IWPR edits hard.
 Texts tend to change substantially from submission to publication.
 This process is sometimes unknown among regional media outlets, but it is the rule in the western, and especially Anglo-Saxon press.

 The best way to avoid extensive editorial changes is to match as closely as possible the requirements noted above.
 Authors also often find that it is less aggravating, more efficient and, in the end, more rewarding to engage in revision and re-writing oneself, rather than to leave editors on their own to try to fix problems.